olenele/codewars/README.md

 # codewars
-My solutions on Codewars problems
+This repository contains my solutions to problems (katas) on Codewars

+Each file includes a description of the problem and a solution that has passed all the tests